 Composite companies today are striving to use as many recycled materials as possible to manufacture their products.
 Because of this, they don’t need to cut down more trees or produce as many synthetic plastic materials, which can be harmful to the environment.
 Instead, they use sawdust, wood chips, and other recyclable wood fibres from wood processing factories.
 As for the plastic parts, many use bottles, bags, and other plastics that would normally have ended up in landfills.
 And the best thing is, that many WPCs today can be recycled into new ones.
 And unlike some types of materials, such as pressure-treated wood, it doesn’t require any chemicals that can damage the environment.

 Composites are significantly more expensive than conventional wood materials.
 Despite this, it is still more cost-efficient.
 As mentioned, it has a low upkeep cost requirement, can last for decades, and is resistant to most forms of damage.
 In the long term, you can save hundreds, if not thousands, because of how cost-efficient WPC materials are.

 Naturally, like any other construction material, wood plastics also have a few disadvantages.
 But compared to conventional materials, it has relatively fewer drawbacks.

 One of the biggest concerns with wood plastics is their high initial cost.
 Whether it’s worth the added cost depends on how you will use it.
-For instance, it works best when used for composite cladding, fencing, decking, and even furniture making.
+For instance, it works best when used for composite cladding, fencing, decking, and even to produce outdoor furniture.
 But for general construction purposes that don’t require added durability or weather resistance, you have the option of using composites or not.

-Overall, people don’t want to use higher-quality materials as opposed to conventional materials, especially in uses where extra durability, weather-proofing, fire resistance, and longer lifespans are necessary.
+Overall, people do want to use higher-quality materials as opposed to conventional materials, especially in uses where extra durability, weather-proofing, fire resistance, and longer lifespans are necessary.